-4. The dLCMS Project
+The dLCMS Project

 The dLCMS project aims at providing an implementation of the component model and the structured markup schema described above.
-It provides functionality for flexible aggregation of content elements to learning units, centralized content management which allows authors and teachers to collaboratively (re-)use learning resources, flexible graphical design though layout templates, and export of learning units in standardized packaging formats (IMS Content Packaging, SCORM [7; 18]).
+It provides functionality for flexible aggregation of content elements to learning units, centralized content management which allows authors and teachers to collaboratively use and reuse learning resources, flexible graphical design through layout templates, and export of learning units in standardized packaging formats such as IMS Content Packaging (IMS, 2004) and SCORM (ADL, 2001).
 Authors shall be able to create contents using structured markup concentrating on their subject matter and without having to care about programming languages and graphical design issues.

-The dLCMS functional architecture is based on four main components (see figure 2).
+The dLCMS functional architecture is based on four main components (see Figure 2).
 An online editor enables authors to create structured markup for content elements, without having to care about programming languages and graphical design issues.
 The centralized repository provides easy access to the learning resources.
 The learning unit assembly stage allows content elements to be aggregated in a sequential or hierarchical, chapter-like manner.
 The publishing and export stage provides flexible graphical styling using layout templates and an export function for learning units delivering standardized packaging formats.